THIS CONFERENCE waS CO-SPONSORED BY: AABB, ISBT, DGTI, SFTS, SIMTI AND EBA

 French Society of Anesthesia and Critical Care (SFAR)

-With the presence of
+IN the presence of

 Directorate-General for Health and Food Safety of the European Commission (DG SANTE)